edrewitz/wxdata/README.md

 An open-source package that helps meteorologists and weather enthusiats download and pre-process various types of weather data.

+This package only retrieves open-source weather data (i.e. nothing behind a paywall or a login).

-This package has the following extra functionality compared to existing packages for downloading weather data:
+This package provides the following extra functionality compared to existing packages for downloading weather data:

 1) Friendly for users working on VPN/PROXY connections.
    - Users input their PROXY IP address as a dictionary and pass it into the function to avoid SSL errors